 (Editor’s note: This story is part of a recurring series of commentaries from professionals connected to the cannabis industry.
 Julie A. Werner-Simon is law professor adjunct at Drexel University’s School of Law, a legal analyst for the “Cannabis as an Emerging Business” class at Drexel’s LeBow School of Business and a former federal prosecutor.
-This is the second installment of a three-part series.
+This is the third installment of a three-part series.
 Part 2 detailed the U.S. areas where cannabis is still entirely illegal.)

 With New York’s governor signing adult-use marijuana into law this week, that state joins the growing ranks of U.S. markets legalizing first-degree marijuana usage (as depicted in green in the map above).

 That development continues the trend of states reversing marijuana prohibition across the country, following on the heels of a letter to the White House last week where 30 Democratic lawmakers urged President Joe Biden to reconsider the decision to fire five White House staffers for marijuana usage.